Academic Catalog

 • Students will need their LAPU Student ID to create their account.

 • LAPU wants to be sure students do not borrow more than what they need so they have enough student loan eligibility to finish their program and graduate.
-To help students determine how much they may need to borrow in Federal Direct Loans, they can utilize the Student Loan Worksheet.
-They will need to decide how many credits they will be enrolling in for all semesters in the 2023-2024 award year.
+Your Student Account Specialist can help you in determining how much you need to borrow.
 For more information regarding Federal Direct Loans, please click HERE.

 Types of Financial Aid Available at Los Angeles Pacific University